Quasinormal modes of charged BTZ black holes: Introduction

 Black holes in three dimensional gravity is an extensive area of research of the past decades.
 Since the pioneer works of Bañados, Teitelboim and Zanelli \cite{Banados:1992wn}, Jackiw \cite{jackiw1} and Mann \cite{mana1} hundreds of studies were realized analyzing different aspects of those geometries.
 Particularly, the BTZ solution with or without rotation represents a simple and charming geometry used as toy model for gravity (for a recent thorough study of the "zoo" of solutions for the $(2+1)-D$ Einstein-Maxwell equations refer to \cite{Podolsk__2022}).
 The spacetime is Anti-de Sitter in its boundary thus possessing interesting conformal structure for AdS/CFT exploration \footnote{In the absence of mass a recent work correlated the spacetime with properties of the graphene \cite{iorio1}}.
 Also, the thermodynamical properties (e. g. temperature and entropy) have similar derivation as their (3+1)D black holes companions, connected with dynamical features of the spacetime.
 Particularly, the introduction of charge into the solution brings a logarithm term to the metric with robust consequences \cite{Carlip_1995,Martinez_2000}.
 Namely the existence of horizons is ruled by different limitations between the geometric quantities of the geometry (mass, charge and angular momentum).

 The charged BTZ black hole (CBTZ) was studied in several different papers in the last years.
 The formation of horizons together with the cosmic censorship hypothesis were tested in \cite{Song_2018} and in \cite{Duzta__2020} (semiclassical contemplated e. g.).
 The duals of the field theory following the AdS/CFT correspondence were investigated in \cite{Maity_2010} and the thermodynamical aspects of the black hole as the Hawking radiation and other semiclassical aspects were considered in \cite{Li_2007,Jiang_2007,Ejaz_2013, Hortacsu_2003}.
 The geodesical motion of free particles was examined in \cite{Soroushfar_2016} (including the non-linear theory) and an interesting work on the dynamical evolution of scalar shells was performed in \cite{shar1}.
+From the point of view of the formation of such singular structures (i. e. their existence in the theory) the collapse in lower dimensional gravity was studied in \cite{1702.04601, 1404.0589, 1309.1629, 0008060}.

 Similar solutions to the simplest BTZ black hole in $(2+1)$ dimensions were recently discovered - those are characterized by additional geometry properties like acceleration \cite{Astorino_2011} or different global structure (i. e. the non-linear theory \cite{mazha} and quasi-topological gravity \cite{Bueno_2021}).
 Their scalar perturbation are considered in \cite{Gonzalez_2021, Aragon_2021} and \cite{fon23}.